Paris in 2 Days DIY Walking Tour

 The Walk Paris in 2 Days DIY Walking Tour covers a relatively flat & downhill distance of just over 9km (nearly 6 miles) over 2 days in Paris.

 And, depending on how many Paris attractions you want to visit, and how many amazing Paris photographs you want to take, each day of the Walk Paris in 2 Days DIY Walking Tour can take anywhere from 4 to 12 hours.

-If your time in Paris is very limited though, you should do The BIG Paris Walk instead.
-This will allow you to see as much of Paris in just 1 day (“see” only though, you just won’t have the time to visit more than one or teo of the most-popular visitor attractions in Paris).
+If your time in Paris is very limited though, you should do the Paris in 1 Day DIY Walking Tour instead.
+This will allow you to see as much of Paris in just 1 day (“see” only though, you just won’t have the time to visit more than one or two of the most-popular visitor attractions in Paris).

 There’s a LOT to see and do when you follow the Walk Paris in 2 Days DIY Walking Tour.